 31. TermScout Badge Program

 TermScout offers a website Badge program (“TermScout Badge Program”) to Customers who meet the eligibility requirements detailed in the Badge Program Addendum (“Badge Addendum”).
 Any Customer who copies, embeds, publicly displays, or otherwise promotes one or more Badges shall be bound by the terms of the Badge Addendum, which is hereby incorporated into these Terms, as applicable.
-“Badge” means the Certified Balanced, Certified Favorable, Certified Very Favorable, or Best in Class badges provided by TermScout, and any other TermScout asset or information pertaining to the rating or summary of a contract.
+“Badge” means the Certified Balanced or Certified Customer Favorable provided by TermScout, and any other TermScout asset or information pertaining to the rating or summary of a contract.

 32. Order of Precedence